PrefectHQ/prefect/docs/guides/migration-guide.md

 - Out-of-the-box `pydantic` validation.
 - [Blocks](https://docs.prefect.io/3.0/develop/blocks) allow you to securely store UI-editable, type-checked configuration to external systems.
 All those components are configurable in one place and provided as part of the open-source Prefect 3 product.
 In contrast, the concept of [Secrets](https://docs-v1.prefect.io/orchestration/concepts/secrets.html) in Prefect 1 are more narrowly scoped and only available in Prefect Cloud.
 - [Automations](https://docs.prefect.io/3.0/automate/events/automations-triggers) provide an expressive API to define triggers (based on events) and actions.
 Automations power notifications and much more.
-- Every flow state change, task state change, and more produces a corresponding event which can be the basis of an automation trigger.
+- Every action within Prefect, including flow state changes and task state changes, produces a corresponding event that can trigger an automatic action.
+Potential actions include running flows, sending notifications, and pausing or restarting schedules.
-- First-class support for `subflows` which enables a natural and intuitive way of organizing your flows into modular sub-components.
+- First-class support for nested flows enables a natural and intuitive way of organizing your flows into modular sub-components.
 In contrast, Prefect 1 only allowed the [flow-of-flows orchestrator pattern](https://docs-v1.prefect.io/core/idioms/flow-to-flow.html).

 ### Orchestration behind the API